Skip to content

 • Spreadsheets: A step-up from manual logbooks, spreadsheets offer a digital way to track stock.
 However, they still require manual data entry and don’t offer real-time updates.

-• RFID Inventory Tracking: RFID technology allows for automated, real-time tracking of inventory without the need for line-of-sight scanning.
+• RFID Inventory Tracking System: RFID technology allows for automated, real-time tracking of inventory without the need for line-of-sight scanning.
 RFID tags can be read remotely, and the process is far more efficient than manual or barcode systems.

 Challenges of Traditional and Contemporary Inventory Tracking Methods